exonum/exonum-doc/src/get-started/java-binding.md

     ```

 A set of named collections constitute a *service schema*.
 A service schema
-may be created using a `Prefixed` database access object, which provides
+is usually created using a [`Prefixed`](#blockchain-data) database access
-isolation of all service indexes from other instances.
+object, which provides isolation of all service indexes from other instances.

 For convenient access to service collections you can implement a factory
 of service collections.